fbpx

 What Resources Can You Recommend to a Mate?

-“Speaking to their GP is a really good first step.
+“Speaking to their GP is a good first step.
 The GP can then make appropriate referrals if required,” said Spillane.
 “Other great resources to share include MensLine and Lifeline, who offer free and confidential counselling and support.”

 Remember: Take Care of Yourself Too